elmodor/bob/doc/manpages/bob-project.rst

 ``--exclude Excludes``
     Package filter.
 A regex for excluding packages in QTCreator.

+``--use-only UseOnly``
+    Use only package filter.
+A regex for oncluding only the specified packages in QTCreator.

 ``-I ADDITIONAL_INCLUDES``
     Additional include directories. (added recursive starting from this directory)